Beauty Rituals Of A Hindu Wedding

 The significance of the bride being this embodiment of a supreme beauty dates back to childhood.
 Growing up in a Hindu household, we were always taught that daughters bring in the blessings to their families.
 We are treated as goddesses – specifically Lakshimi (the goddess of wealth and purity) – and this role carries on throughout our lives even when we are walking down the aisle.

 It all begins two days before the wedding at a daytime event known as the Mehndi.
 All of the ladies from both sides of the family get together and dance, while a professional artist paints henna on the bride’s hands and feet.
 A bride’s henna will typically appear in a floral or paisley pattern up to her elbows and calves.
 The intricately decorated patterns are left on overnight to dry and it turns into an aesthetically pleasing deep red colour.
-Henna is not only used for it’s visual charm, but it’s scent also aims to help relieve any tension.
+Henna is not only used for its visual charm, but its scent also helps to relieve any tension.

 After a heavy night of dancing and partying, the next day can be particularly gruelling for the bride, as she has to carry out a morning prayer to bless her future household.
 Then close family and friends take her to be formally introduced to the groom’s side.
 This is a slightly different pre-wedding ritual to other communities, but I have participated in this ceremony several times because my family is from a place formerly known as Sindh.
 This additional step is called the Saagri, which is essentially a makeover for the bride.